Jurisdiction Framework

 Disclaimer

-This jurisdiction matrix is not exhaustive and should be interpreted as a high-level overview of Swipelux's global support framework.
+This jurisdiction matrix is a high-level overview of Swipelux's global support framework and is not exhaustive.

 Swipelux's ability to provide services in a specific jurisdiction depends on:

-- Local regulations governing crypto transactions and fiat on/off-ramp activity
+- Local regulations governing crypto transactions and fiat pay-in or payout activity

 - Card scheme and acquiring-bank restrictions